supraxylon/Orange-WM8960-Audio-HAT/README.md

 http://www.waveshare.com/wm8960-audio-hat.htm

 # WARNING:
+# This does not have a working uninstall yet!
-This was only minimally tested on a Orange Pi 2W so I take no responibility for your hardware or my bad code.
+This was also only minimally tested on a Orange Pi 2W so I take no responibility for your hardware or my bad code.
 ### TLDR:
 ```bash
 git clone https://github.com/waveshare/WM8960-Audio-HAT